PoliticalGraveyard.com

 Braun, Craig A. — of Manhattan, New York County, N.Y.
 Conservative.
 Candidate for New York state assembly 63rd District, 1966.
 Still living as of 1966.

 Braun, E. A. — of Lorain, Lorain County, Ohio.
+Republican.
 Mayor of Lorain, Ohio, 1934-38.
-Presumed deceased.
 Burial location unknown.

 Braun, Ernst A. — of Wisconsin.
 Republican.
 Candidate for U.S. Representative from Wisconsin 5th District, 1924.
 Burial location unknown.

-Braun, Mrs. Frederick See Virginia Braun
+Braun, Mrs. Frederic W. See Virginia Braun

 Braun, Frederick — of Cuyahoga County, Ohio.
+Socialist.
 Socialist Labor candidate for Ohio state house of representatives from Cuyahoga County, 1897.
 Burial location unknown.

-Braun, Frederick B. — of Ann Arbor Township, Washtenaw County, Mich.
-Supervisor of Ann Arbor Township, Michigan, 1883-89.
+Braun, Frederick B. (1840-1902) — of Ann Arbor Township, Washtenaw County, Mich.
+Born in 1840.
+Republican.
+Supervisor of Ann Arbor Township, Michigan, 1883-89; defeated, 1897.
+Died in 1902 (age about 62 years).
 Burial location unknown.

 Braun, G. J. — of Tennessee.
 Socialist.
 Bookkeeper; delegate to Socialist National Convention from Tennessee, 1920; candidate for U.S. Representative from Tennessee 10th District, 1920.
 Burial location unknown.